 Click to tweet

-Just a super quick one from me - because I know you’ll likely be continuing to marinate in some much-needed family time (along with heaps of turkey sandwiches & box upon box of Celebrations).
+Just a super quick one from me - because I know you’ll likely be marinating in some much-needed family time (along with heaps of roast potatoes & box upon box of Celebrations).

 I find that the week between Christmas Day and NYE - while great for relaxing & winding down purposes – can sometimes feel a bit stagnant and, you know, long.

 And, as great as it is to watch re-runs of all the Die Hards, I believe this time can be used to do something a little more life-affirming.

 I’ve been doing yearly reviews now for the last 7 years, and I have to say, they’ve been totally game-changing for me in terms of getting me focused & prepared for the following year.

 Plus, it’s always a nice feeling to see how far you’ve come in certain areas – especially if you’ve had a tough 12 months.